The Franchise Law Review: Trade Secrets and Franchising

 Historically, each jurisdiction has a different way of dealing with the protection of this valuable secret know-how, which makes adapting a homogenised approach to its protection by franchisors something of a challenge.
 Franchisors have therefore welcomed reforms to trade secret protection laws in the major economic regions.

 In the EU, the European Parliament and Council adopted Directive (EU) 2016/9432 on 8 June 2016, aimed at standardising the national laws of EU Member States against the unlawful acquisition, disclosure and use of trade secrets.
 This followed almost immediately the enactment by the US Congress of the Defend Trade Secrets Act of 20163 in May of that year, introducing federal-level trade secret protection.
 Protection has also been strengthened in China, and the countries of the ASEAN Free Trade Area have taken steps to harmonise trade secret laws in that region too.

 Directive 2016/943 was required to be implemented in all EU Member States by 9 June 2018.
-This has prompted a raft of new implementing legislation throughout Europe, including in France, Germany, Spain and the United Kingdom.
-Franchisors therefore have to understand how they can take best advantage of this new regime.
+This prompted a raft of new implementing legislation throughout Europe, including in France, Germany, Spain and the United Kingdom.
+Franchisors therefore have to understand how they can take best advantage of these new regimes.

 I THE NEED FOR A TRADE SECRETS DIRECTIVE

 The primary driver for an EU Directive was an economic one, forming part of the 'EU 2020 Strategy', which obliges the European Commission to create an innovation-friendly environment for business as part of its commitment to ensuring the smooth functioning of a single European market.4